 All policies have conditions, limitations, and exclusions, please read the policy for exact verbiage.
 Claim scenario circumstances vary in nature and similar claims do not guarantee coverage.

 5. Not Having to Wait Around For a Quote

 You work your way through a beautician insurance application and finally get to the end (hooray!)
 The downside?
 The next step is to wait for your insurance quote to be sent in a handful of business days.
 Who has time to wait around?

 We are proud to offer a fast and efficient option for your insurance buying experience.
-Since we created beautician insurance with professionals like you in mind, you can get coverage at an affordable rate and fully online 24/7!
+Since we created beautician and cosmetology insurance with professionals like you in mind, you can get coverage at an affordable rate and fully online 24/7!
 After filling out the application, you can even print out your proof of insurance right there and get to work.
 No waiting required!